|Key Stage 1 Asessment 2017-18 % working at expected standard||All||Boys||Girls|

 |RWM combined score for reading, writing and maths||14%||14%||14%|

-If you have a child in Year 2 at Leigh St Mary's they will be taking tests in May 2017.
+If you have a child in Year 2 or Year 6 at Leigh St Mary's they will be taking tests in May.
 We shall be using the results of the tests to judge how well they are progressing but we won't be just using the tests results alone.
-Instead, we'll be thinking about what we've seen over years 1 and 2 to get a full and accurate picture of how well your child is doing.
+Instead, we'll be thinking about what we've seen and evidenced throughout their key stage learning to get a full and accurate picture of how well your child is doing.

 We will send you a report on their progress by the end of the year.

-The reason why the Government asks us to assess your child in Year 2 is to help us make sure they have mastered the basics in reading, writing and maths.
-Seeing how well your child is doing at the end of Key Stage 1 is essential in ensuring that they're on the right track when they reach the end of primary school.
+The reason why the Government asks us to assess your child in Year 2 and 6 is to help us make sure they have mastered skills in reading, writing and maths.
+Seeing how well your child is doing at the end of Key Stage 1 and 2 is essential in ensuring that they're on the right track when they reach the end of primary school.

 At Leigh St Mary's we have lots of interventions and support strategies in place if your child is struggling with these skills.
 It is vital that you meet with your child's class teacher at the next Parents' Meetings, so that we can talk you through the many ways you can help your child at home.

 The report which will be sent to you in the summer term will tell you whether your child is performing at the expected standard for their age in maths, English reading and English writing or whether they need more support to achieve it.

 The national curriculum tests reflect the primary curriculum.
 It is a curriculum designed to be on a par with the best education systems in the world and as such the bar has been raised.

 The results look very different from those of previous years and should not be compared with them.
 They will be reported using what's known as a scaled score, where a score of 100 means a child is working at the standard expected of them.
 A score below 100 indicates a child needs more support and a score of 100 or above suggests a child is working at or above the expectations for this age.